Queen Victoria, Harriet Tubman, Marie Curie are all household names. But what about the many other badass women lost to the annals of history?

-Her plays were full of life, sexuality and scandal – all topics off-limits for the sensibilities of a delicate woman such as herself.
-Behn’s works focussed on female pleasure with the same voracity as that of a man’s.
-They were packed full of double entendres that made audiences of the time shriek with laughter – and a degree of outlandish horror.
+Behn’s plays were full of life, sexuality and scandal, all topics considered inappropriate for the sensibilities of a delicate woman.
+Her works focussed on female pleasure with the same voracity as that of a man’s and were full of double entendres.
+Audiences of the time regarded her plays with both amusement and a degree of outlandish horror.

-Aphra Behn was under no illusions that the fact she was a woman impacted how her plays were perceived, arguing if written by a man, nothing would be said.
+Aphra Behn was under no illusions that the fact she was a woman affected how her plays were perceived, arguing if written by a man, nothing would be said.

 “The play had no other misfortune but that of coming out for a woman’s: had it been owned by a man, though the most dull, unthinking, rascally scribbler in town, it had been a most admirable play.”

-Due to her writings sexual and scandalous nature, Behn was dogged by crticism her whole career.
-Scholarly critics and contemporary writers of the day lambasted her work as unfitting for that of a woman,
+Due to her work’s sexual and scandalous nature, Behn was dogged by crticism her whole career.
+Scholarly critics and contemporary writers of the day lambasted her writings as inappropriate for a woman.

 In fact, in the words of Virginia Woolf: